Andre-ADPC/Andre-ADPC/README.md

 <i>The snippets above were discovered on [Aravind Ramalingam's Blog.](https://www.raravind.com/blog/web-development/7-advanced-markdown-tips) Do go check it out he has a number of other tricks up his sleeve.</i>

 ---

+### Interesting HTML Conundrums
+There's a complete HTML document section down below, however, GitHub's MD parser seems to battle with how to handle this "intended mess".
+Opening this README.MD file in a browser reveals other differences between viewing the file via GitHub's User Profile Page vs viewing the transpiled Markdown in a browser via VS Code's UI in "Preview Mode".

 <!DOCTYPE html>
 <html lang="en">